mattiaslundberg/fastjump/README.md

 # Fastjump

+Simply navigate between directories.

 ## Goals

- 1. Fast way to switch directories using shell aliases
+ 1. Provide a simple and fast way to switch between directories no matter where you are in relation to that directory
- 2. Keep it simple, minimal featureset
+ 2. Keep the features minimal, both regarding config and features

 ## Installation